awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-ssm-win.md

 + Windows Server 2016 and 2019

 **Important**
-As of January 14, 2020, Windows Server 2008 is [no longer supported](https://www.microsoft.com/en-us/cloud-platform/windows-server-2008) for feature or security updates from Microsoft\.
-Windows Server 2008 AMIs do include SSM Agent, but the agent is no longer updated for this operating system\.
+As of January 14, 2020, Windows Server 2008 is no longer supported for feature or security updates from Microsoft\.
+Legacy Amazon Machine Images \(AMIs\) for Windows Server 2008 and 2008 R2 still include version 2 of SSM Agent preinstalled, but Systems Manager no longer officially supports 2008 versions and no longer updates the agent for these versions of Windows Server\.
+In addition, [SSM Agent version 3\.0](ssm-agent-v3.md) might not be compatible with all operations on Windows Server 2008 and 2008 R2\.
+The final officially supported version of SSM Agent for Windows Server 2008 versions is 2\.3\.1644\.0\.

 Windows Server AMIs published *before* November 2016 use the EC2Config service to process requests and configure instances\.